 [17.2] Against adults, when first shucks start to split.
 Will also control plum curculio, oriental fruit moth, and tarnished plant bug.
-Sevin will not control lesser peachtree borer. \Imidan, Avaunt and Assail not registered for lesser peachtree borer.
+Altacor registered for oriental fruit moth only.
+Sevin will not control lesser peachtree borer.
+Imidan, Avaunt and Assail not registered for lesser peachtree borer.

-[17.3] 3 sprays of pyrethroids to trunk and scaffold limbs against larvae: June 1-10, July 7-15, and August 1-10.
+[17.3] 3 sprays of pyrethroids to trunk and scaffold limbs against larvae: June 1-10, July 7-15, and August 1- 10.
 1 application of Lorsban or \Thionex, from July 20 to Aug.
 1 OR immediately after harvest, may be substituted for the 3rd spray; do not apply either material to fruit.
 Only 1 application of Lorsban permitted per season. \Baythroid not labeled for peachtree borer.

-Suggested action threshold: 1st emergence of adults plus 8 days or 1-2 larvae/tree.
-Note: Preplant dipping of roots and crowns of peach tree seedlings before planting has given complete control of the peachtree borer for the 1st growing season and has reduced borers during the 2nd season. \Thionex, 2 2/3 qt of 3EC formulation/40 gal, is preferred because it stays in suspension and eliminates the need for constant agitation during treatment.
+Suggested action threshold: 1st emergence of adults plus 8 days or 1-2 larvae or pupal cases/tree.

+Note: Preplant dipping of roots and crowns of peach tree seedlings before planting has given complete control of the peachtree borer for the 1st growing season and has reduced borers during the 2nd season.
+The only product labeled for this use is Lorsban.
+See the labels for each Lorsban product for specific rates and instructions for Preplant Dip Application.
 SPECIAL PRECAUTIONS: Wear full PPE to avoid exposing skin to insecticide.
-Dispose of excess material with extreme care. \Thionex is extremely toxic to fish and wildlife.
+Dispose of excess material with extreme care.